Polish Air Force: Origins

-Military aviation in Poland started even before the officially recognised date of regaining independence (11 November 1918).
-The first independent units of the Polish Air Force, in service to the re-emerging Polish sovereign state, were actually formed before, in 1917, before World War I had come to an end.
+Military aviation in Poland started before the officially recognised date of regaining independence (11 November 1918).
+The first independent units of the Polish Air Force were formed in 1917, before World War I had come to an end.
 When the Russian Revolution began and the tsardom gradually lost control of the country, Polish pilots took advantage of the chaos and formed spontaneous aerial units in areas of present-day Belarus, south Ukraine, and by the Kuban river.
 Up until that point Polish pilots had only flown as members of Russian, German or Austro-Hungarian militaries.
 The first known air force units in service to the re-emerging Polish state were: I Polski Oddział Awiacyjny (1st Polish Aviation Squad) in Minsk formed on 19 June 1917, the 1st and 2nd Aviation Units of the 2nd Corps, the aerial fleet of the 4th Rifle Division, as well as the Samodzielny Polski Oddział Awiacyjny (Independent Polish Aviation Squad) in Odesa.